imathis/octopress/source/docs/configuring/index.markdown

     subtitle:           # A description used in the header
     author:             # Your name, for RSS, Copyright, Metadata
     simple_search:      # Search engine for simple site search
+    description:        # A default meta description for your site
     subscribe_rss:      # Url for your blog's feed, defauts to /atom.xml
     subscribe_email:    # Url to subscribe by email (service required)
     email:              # Email address for the RSS feed if you want it.